IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_ISTIO_INGRESS_TLS.md

 harald-uebele-k8s-fra05-***-0001.***.cloud   169.48.97.62                None             created           harald-uebele-k8s-fra05-****-0001   default
 ```

+> _Note:_ IBM Cloud does create for your a free [Certificate Manager](https://cloud.ibm.com/catalog/services/certificate-manager) service instance, to manage the certificates.
+For more details please visit the [additional section](../additional/additional.md).

+* Copy your cluster ID

 ### Step 2: Save Ingress secret

 You should see 2 entries, the first is for the Kubernetes Ingress that is created for you when the cluster is created.
 The second is the Istio Ingress subdomain you created in the last exercise.